Shaw Local

 After Sept.
 26, village officials will review the submissions and pick five finalists.

 The public will be able to vote for its favorite among the top five from Oct.
-6 through 31; the business with the most votes wins the 2025 Gordon Larsen Business of the Year.
+6 to 31; the business with the most votes becomes the 2025 Gordon Larsen Business of the Year.

 The winner will be announced in November and gets recognition at a Village Board meeting, according to the release.